sparkfun/SparkFun_Red_Vision_Kit_for_XRP/docs/touch_display.md

 ## &micro;SD Card Slot

-The board inclues a &micro;SD card slot to allow users to increase the memory capacity of a connected board; whether that be the XRP Control Board or a Pico.
+The board includes a &micro;SD card slot to allow users to increase the memory capacity of a connected board; whether that be the XRP Control Board or a Pico.

 ## Reset Button